 The original series flopped on NBC after three seasons.
 However, the idea of syndication took off about the same time and that’s when the nerds and geeks of the world were able to start watching it.
 If it hadn’t been for syndication, the show would not even be a memory now.

-But despite it’s massive success in syndication, it was still niche programing.
+But despite its massive success in syndication, it was still niche programing.
 It was still watched by nerds and geeks.
 It never transcended into mass popular appeal.
 The same is true of Next Generation, Voyager, and DS9.
 They did well, but they were all syndicated programs.
 None were even remotely successful enough for prime time.

-Compare that to Star Wars, which appealed to a wide range of people, e.g., older people who grew up with Flash Gordon and young people who just wanted to see laser sword fights in space.
+Compare that to Star Wars, which appealed to a wide range of people, e.g., older people who grew up with Flash Gordon and young people who wanted to see laser sword fights in space.

 Let’s look at other franchises, the Lord of the Rings was able to appeal to more than those who have read the book.
 The current Marvel/Disney superhero franchise has cast a very wide net.
 The Harry Potter series did a great job extending to people who hadn’t read the book.

 But the commonality is that they’re simple.
 Despite the complexity of the story, the Lord of the Rings was simply defeating evil by throwing a ring into a volcano.
 The Marvel movies are as simple as you can get.
 Brightly outfitted heroes kicking the shit out of evil costumed villains.
 And the Potter series is pure genius.
 Who wouldn’t love the story of an orphan child with deep hidden talents who eventually defeats a great evil?
 Regardless with what’s going on on the screen, the story appeals to us.
 We root for Harry because we want it to be true about ourselves.

 But Star Trek is not simple.
 As I’ve written about before, it’s complex.
-The stories are not simple spoon fed stories to entertain, they’re sci-fi designed to get you to think.
-They’re moral stories wherein the solution is not to have the hero beat the bad guy into oblivion.
-They’re moral stories where sometimes the unpopular choice is the right choice.
+The stories are not high octane but simple stories about good versus evil, they’re sci-fi designed to get you to think.
+They’re moral stories wherein the solution involves making a hard choice, not merely beating someone to a pulp.

 So if Paramount tries to make Star Trek simple with mass appeal, it’ll kill Star Trek in the process.
 It’ll be yet another big budget movie where clearly defined good fights clearly defined evil.
 That’s what’s happened to the reboot movies.
 They’ve disposed of everything that made Star Trek unique and pissed off the fans in the process.